mvolkmann/blog/src/ocaml.md

   else if n = 0 then 1
   else n * factorial (n - 1);;
 ```

+The `failwith` keyword is sometimes used in place of
+code that is not ready to be written.
+For example, `failwith "TODO"`.

 Function parameters can use destructuring to extract elements from tuples.
 This can also be done for lists and arrays, but those